Ireland shakes up fund rules in bid to improve management

-DUBLIN Investment funds based in Ireland will no longer have to hire two Irish residents as directors under a central bank plan to improve oversight of one of the global fund industry's biggest hubs.
+DUBLIN, Sept 19 Investment funds based in Ireland will no longer have to hire Irish residents as directors under a central bank plan to improve oversight of one of the global fund industry's biggest hubs.

-Thousands of funds worth an estimated 1.5 trillion euros ($1.94 trillion) are based in Ireland, attracted by its position in the EU and its tax exemptions.
-The funds' promoters, usually fund managers in London or New York, have to hire two Irish residents as directors of the management companies that oversee the funds.
+Thousands of funds worth an estimated 1.5 trillion euros (1.94 trillion US dollar) are based in Ireland because of the country's low tax rates but this also means the funds' promoters - usually fund managers in London or New York - have to hire two Irish residents as directors of the management companies that oversee the funds.

 "In relation to risk management and to some extent investment management, there is a limited pool of skills within the country to sit on boards," Martin Moloney, head of markets policy at the Irish central bank, told Reuters in an interview.